tgross/devopsdaysmsp2018/content/_index.md

 # direct action

 {{% note %}}
-what is available to everyone regardless of our work conditions, and perhaps more effective than anything else we can do, is direct action at an engineering level what choices do we make as technologists?
+what is available to everyone regardless of our work conditions, and perhaps more effective than anything else we can do, is direct action at an engineering level. what choices do we make as technologists?
 {{% /note %}}

 ---